 The NIEM NDR [NIEM-NDR] and MPD Specification [NIEM-MPD] describe this XML Schema centric platform as well as the principles and model behind it.
 The platform specifications are used by NIEM-UML without alteration.
+This specification contains numerous hyperlinks to URLs within the [NIEM-NDR] and [NIEM-MPD] normative specifications.
+These links provide additional detail and clarity to this specification.

 The NIEM-XML platform is expressed using W3C XML Schema (XSD) and XML technology.
 There are hundreds of rules for how to use XSD.
 The NIEM NDR adds approximately 240 rules that define NIEM conformance by generally constraining many XSD options.
 This enables greater interoperability and reuse while introducing an acceptable NIEM learning curve.
-NIEM-UML significantly reduces the requirement to learn details of the NIEM NDR by employing the NIEM-PIM and the NIEM-PSM with MDA.
+NIEM-UML significantly reduces the requirement to learn details of the NIEM NDR by employing the NIEM-PIM and the NIEM-PSM with MDA®.
 The NIEM-PIM is intended to abstract the business rules and constructs of NIEM from the details of the technology platform.

 Intent of the PIM